alessiobenincasa/ft_transcendance/README.md

 Project Overview
 ----------------

-FT\_Transcendence Surprise is a web application project that offers a variety of gaming experiences, user authentication, and cybersecurity measures.
+FT\_Transcendence is a web application project that offers a variety of gaming experiences, user authentication, and cybersecurity measures.
 The project is designed to provide users with a secure, engaging, and customizable gaming platform.

 Features
 --------